 Okay, if you have any taste at all, you've at least heard of Ryohgo Narita.
 Essentially, he's the Japanese version of the writer that I pretend to be when I'm not wasting my life with anime or video games.
 He's a novelist who wrote a fantastic piece of work called Baccano! which was made into an anime back in '07.
 From my understanding, he also wrote Baccano! while he was in college, a fact that was tailor-made to make me feel inadequate about my own creative writing talents.

-are going to love my stories about ponies who solve mysteries.
+Hey, it's really underground now, but someday people are going to love my stories about ponies who solve mysteries. |

 Point of it is, Baccano! was really good, and it makes me wish that some kind soul would translate the novels so that I could read the full story, not just the three or four story arcs that were adapted for the anime.
 It was only natural, therefore, that Brain's Base and Narita would team up again to adapt another of his light novels, Durarara!!, into an anime.